💡 Disclosure: This post contains affiliate links. If you purchase through these links, we may earn a small commission at no extra cost to you.

 Exercise bikes are among the most apartment-friendly cardio machines available.
 Most upright and folding models fit within a 20" × 40" footprint — smaller than a standard office desk — making them ideal for compact home gyms where every square foot is intentional.

-Spin Bike vs. Upright Bike — Which Is Right for Your Space?
+Marcy Foldable Upright Bike vs. Flex Bike Ultra — Which Is Right for Your Space?

 The exercise bike has a surprisingly long lineage — far older than modern fitness culture would suggest.
 Its evolution mirrors the broader story of how society has approached indoor fitness: first as medical curiosity, then as luxury novelty, and finally as an everyday essential for small home gym setups worldwide.